Abbreviations : Report Help

 Prangishvili, D., Rensen, E., Mochizuki, T., Krupovic, M., and ICTV Report Consortium, 2018, ICTV Virus Taxonomy Profile: Tristromaviridae, Journal of General Virology, 100, 135–136.

 Table 1.Tristromaviridae.
-Characteristics of the family Tristromaviridae.
+Characteristics of members of the family Tristromaviridae.

 Pyrobaculum filamentous virus 1 (KU307456), species Pyrobaculum filamentous virus 1, genus Alphatristromavirus